nangtani/blender-fake-addon/README.md

 ## fake-addon

-The addon included here, fake-addon, is the most basic addon possible.
+The addon included here, `fake-addon`, is the most basic addon possible.
 All it does is print out a message when it is installed and another one when it is removed.

 However all addons are required to have version tuple.
 This version ID of the addon can be read back through blender via python.
-This is the test we use:
+This is the test we use, written in `pytest` format:

 ```
     expect_version = (0, 0, 1)